Good afternoon everybody!

 Another day, another dawn rebels!

-Today I’m here to outline yet another exemption commonly used with real estate funds.
+In this blog, I’m here to outline yet another exemption commonly used with real estate funds.

-Recently I showed the differences between 3(c)1 and 3(c)7 exemptions, and when you should file for what.
+Recentl I showed the differences between 3(c)1 and 3(c)7 exemptions, and when you should file for what.

 However, today I want to show you that if you don’t love either of those options, there is a third door.